User Research Experience

 Facilitation of Prototype Sessions

-Our structure stayed pretty consistent throughout the prototype sessions.
-What really changed was my abilities as a facilitator.
-After each session, I would take time to reflect and gather feedback from my superiors and Krubel.
+Our session structure remained largely consistent throughout the prototype process, but my growth as a facilitator evolved significantly.
+After each session, I took time to reflect on my performance and actively sought feedback from my supervisors and Krubel to continuously improve.